-At thirty-one, I am an admitted “basic white girl.”
+At thirty-seven, I am an admitted “basic white girl.”
 I’ve come to terms with it.
 I’m so OK with it.

 If it means I get to kick my way through fall leaves in my fuzzy boots, pumpkin spice coffee in hand, then I’ll even change my middle name to Basic.

-I’ve eaten a lot of cookies in my life, but nothing tops a chocolate chip cookie.
+I’ve eaten a lot of cookies in my life, but nothing tops a pumpkin chocolate chip cookie with pecans.

 They contain so many well-rounded flavors: the molasses-spiked sugar, the smooth butter, the rich chocolate.
 They can be thin and crispy or thick and chewy, and they’re loved just the same.